mixxxdj/manual/source/chapters/library.rst

 Right-clicking on selected tracks in the track list reveals the context menu:

   .. versionadded:: 2.1.0

-   Add option to replace AutoDJ queue
+     * Add options to replace AutoDJ queue, clear waveforms
+     * Use checkbox menu in Crates selection
+     * Add BPM conversions 133,33% and 150%
+     * Re-organize context menu

 * **Add to Auto DJ**: Adds the content of the selection to either the :guilabel:`bottom` or :guilabel:`top` of the :ref:`Auto DJ <library-auto-dj>` playlist for automatic mixing.
 The :guilabel:`replace` option deletes the Auto DJ queue first, and then fills it with the selected tracks.

+* **Load to**:
-* **Load to Deck/Sampler**: Loads a selected file to a :ref:`Deck <interface-decks>`, :ref:`Sampler <interface-sampler>` or :ref:`Previewdeck <interface-preview-deck>`.
+  Loads a selected file to one of the available :ref:`Decks <interface-decks>`, :ref:`Samplers <interface-sampler>` or to the :ref:`Previewdeck <interface-preview-deck>`.
 Alternatively simply drag it to the :ref:`interface-waveform`.
+The number of available decks and samplers might differ, depending on the selected skin.
 Note that you can't load multiple files at once.
-* **Add to playlist/crate**: Add selected tracks to playlists or crates you have previously created.
-Alternatively, drag the selection to a playlist or crate in the sidebar.
+* **Add to Playlist**: Add selected tracks to an existing playlist, or drag the selection to a playlist crate in the sidebar.
+Choose :guilabel:`Create new playlist` to put them into a new playlist.
+* **Crates:** The checkbox shows in which existing crates the selection is in.
+  Changing the crates selection does not collapse the menu, which allows much easier categorization of tracks without going through the menu from scratch.
+Choose :guilabel:`Create new Crate` to put them into a new crate.

+* **Metadata**:
+    * **Import from File Tags**: If the track's :term:`metadata` changes, (e.g. if you used iTunes to edit it,) this option lets you save the new values for the selected tracks to the Mixxx library.
+See :ref:`edit metadata <library-edit-metadata>`.
+    * **Import from MusicBrainz**: Look up :term:`metadata` online by searching the :term:`MusicBrainz` database and apply the search results to your tracks.
+See :ref:`edit metadata <library-edit-metadata>`.
+    * **Export to File Tags:** Saves :term:`metadata` to files.
+Mixxx may wait to modify files until they are not loaded to any decks or samplers.
+If you do not see changed metadata in other programs immediately, eject the track from all decks and samplers or shutdown Mixxx.

+    * **Cover Art**:

+      * **Choose New Cover**: Select an image from the file browser as the cover.
+      * **Clear Cover**: Delete any cover information saved for this track.
+      * **Reload from track/folder**: Reload the cover from the tracks' ID3v2 :term:`tags <metadata>` or a picture in the track folder if the tags do not supply any.

-* **BPM Options sub-menu**:
+* **Clear**:

-    .. versionadded:: 2.1
-       Add BPM conversions 133,33% and 150%
+    * **BPM and Beatgrid**: Removes the :term:`BPM` and :term:`beatgrid` data from the selected tracks in the Mixxx library.
+After doing this, we recommend :ref:`analyzing <configuration-analyze>` the tracks again.
+    * **Play Count**: Marks selected tracks as not played in the current session and sets their play counter to zero.
+The icon in the :guilabel:`Played` column changes.
+    * **Hotcues**: Clears all saved :term:`hotcues <hotcue>` and :ref:`hotcue labels <interface-hotcues>`.
+    * **ReplayGain**: Clears all saved :term:`ReplayGain` values.
+    * **Waveform**: Clears the saved waveform data from the selected tracks.
+      This is useful if a file is overwritten by another file of the same name, or was edited externally (e.g. in a waveform editor).
+To clear the waveform cache for all tracks in the library, select :menuselection:`Preferences --> Waveforms --> Clear cached Waveforms` .
+    * **All**: Clears all of the data above from the Mixxx library database at once.

+* **Change BPM**:

-    * **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75%,
+    * Allows to change the :term:`BPM` to 50%, 66%, 75%, 133,33%, 150%, or
-      133,33%, 150%, or 200% of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
-If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the
-      :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the
+      200% of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
+If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the
       analysis.

     * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so
       you can't edit them in the track properties.
 The |ic_lib_bpm_unlocked|
       icon next to the track's BPM in the library row is a toggle.
-Clicking it will set the status to "locked", and the icon changes to |ic_lib_bpm_locked|.
+Clicking it will set the status to "locked", and the icon changes to

-    * **Clear BPM and Beatgrid**: Removes the :term:`BPM` and :term:`beatgrid` data from the selected tracks in the Mixxx library.
-After doing this, we recommend :ref:`analyzing <configuration-analyze>` the tracks again.

-* **Reload Track Metadata from File**: If the track's :term:`metadata` changes, (e.g. if you used iTunes to edit it,) this option lets you save the new values for the selected tracks to the Mixxx library.
-See :ref:`edit metadata <library-edit-metadata>`.
-* **Reload Track Metadata from MusicBrainz**:
-  Look up :term:`metadata` online by searching the :term:`MusicBrainz` database and apply the search results to your tracks.
-See :ref:`edit metadata <library-edit-metadata>`.
-* **Cover Art Option sub-menu**:

-    * **Choose New Cover**: Select an image from the file browser as the cover.
-    * **Unset Cover**: Delete any cover information saved for this track.
-    * **Reload from track/folder**: Reload the cover from the tracks' ID3v2 :term:`tags<metadata>` or a picture in the track folder if the tags do not supply any.
+      |ic_lib_bpm_locked|.

 * **Hide from Library**: Temporarily hides selected tracks from the track list.
   Hidden tracks are listed in the :guilabel:`Hidden Tracks` menu item which is explained below.
-* **Reset Play Count**: Marks selected tracks as not played in the current session and sets their play counter to zero.
-The icon in the :guilabel:`Played` column changes.
 * **Open in File Browser**: Brings up the selected files in your file manager.
 * **Properties**: Similar to inline editing explained above, the properties dialog allows you to view and edit metadata such as title, artist, album, and